UKHomeOffice/engineering-guidance-and-standards/technical-docs/accessibility/layout-checks.md

 ### Prerequisites
 - Check out the repository and serve the site, see [reviewing the changes locally](./../README.md#preview-your-changes-locally) for instructions.
-- You may need to enable keyboard navigation in your operating system's settings for keyboard naviagtion checks to work.
+- You may need to enable keyboard navigation in your operating system's settings for keyboard navigation checks to work.

 Then open up example pages that will be affected by your layout changes.
 For each: